Good to Know when Visiting Riviera Maya

 Another option is to purchase a biodegradable sunblock or repellent, which means that it will break down naturally in the environment over time instead of leaving unnatural chemicals in the water that harm the ecosystem.

 If you’re worried about purchasing the wrong product or don’t have access to biodegradable products, just let us know when you reserve your tour and we can get it for you!

-You can rest assured that Playa del Carmen and the Riviera Maya as a whole are known to be very safe places.
+Playa del Carmen and the Riviera Maya as a whole are known to be safe places.
 As long as you use common sense and follow the same safety precautions you would when visiting any other new location, you shouldn’t have any problems.